About the Headland

 Malabar Headland is an area of national significance for its natural and cultural values:

-• Home to the Eastern Suburbs Banksia Scrub, an endangered plant community recognised under both Commonwealth and State legislation.
+• Home to the Eastern Suburbs Banksia Scrub, an endangered plant community recognised under both Commonwealth and State legislation as “critically endangered”.

-• World War II defence sites such as gun emplacements and a railway cutting.
+• World War II defence sites including the Watch Tower, 2 gun emplacements and a railway cutting.

 • A beautiful ocean setting with spectacular views of the coastline, dramatic sandstone cliffs, and stunning coastal bushland.